ALEX STRACHAN

 “Go to a place, capture its cultures, its fascinations, and life passions, and bring those images to life to illuminate and inspire others.
 It’s not enough to simply show what happened … you must make the greater world understand what it felt like to be there when it happened.”

 The authors, adventurers, image makers, illustrators, and creative artists from whom I drew early childhood inspiration were evangelists of a kind.
-Beryl Markham, Paul Theroux, Eliot Porter, Maurice Sendak, Peter Beard, Lewis Carroll, and others blazed the trail; I simply stumbled along in their path on the plains and mountains of creative inspiration.
-Joy Adamson wrote a book called Born Free, which I read as a small boy, and which gave me Zara’s Tales, West with the Night, and The Tree Where Man Was Born.
+Beryl Markham, Eliot Porter, Maurice Sendak, Peter Beard, Lewis Carroll and others blazed the trail; I simply stumbled along in their path.

 “The idea that image makers can enjoy photographs, and even be influenced by them, seemed to me to make absolute sense.
 But that was not enough.
 Inspiration, passion even, does not exist in a vacuum.
 It cannot be a monologue.
 It has to be a conversation, and new people, new believers must be brought into the conversation as well.”

-“What aimless dreaming!
-The drone of the plane, the steady sun, the long horizon, had all combined to make me forget for a while that time moved swifter than I.”
+“What aimless dreaming!” the pioneering aviator, navigator and Kenya resident Beryl Markham wrote in West with the Night, in 1942.
+“The drone of the plane, the steady sun, the long horizon, had all combined to make me forget for a while that time moved swifter than I.”

+Words carry meaning, always.
 And so, too, do images.

 Wilderness is not dependent upon a vast, unsettled tract of land.
-Rather it is a quality of awareness, and openness to the light, to the seasons, and to nature’s perpetual renewal.
+Rather, it is a quality of awareness, and openness to the light, to the seasons, and to nature’s perpetual renewal.

-Openness to the light.
-And there it is, for all to see.
+For there it is, for all to see.